fbpx

 DIET | Carnivore – ants and termites

 • Their body is unique.
-They have hard leathery skin, exceptionally long claws, a prehensile tail, and a long, skinny tongue.
+They have stiff, leathery skin, exceptionally long claws, a prehensile tail, and a long, skinny tongue.

 • They use their strong claws to break into things like termite mounds and old logs to find food.
 Their long tongue can scoop up tiny bugs.